-It is important to know that not all anxiety disorder symptoms revolve around the bodily sensations that we experience from the extra adrenaline our brains are cranking out.
+It is important to remember that not all anxiety disorder symptoms revolve around the physical sensations that we experience from the extra adrenaline our brains are cranking out.

-All that extra adrenaline can make you feel mental fatigue and other mental symptoms as well.
+All of that extra adrenaline can make you feel mental fatigue and other mental symptoms as well.

-Your thoughts seem to never stop coming and can feel like they are racing sometimes.
+Your thoughts seem to never stop coming and often feel as though they are racing.
 Even when you are sleeping, your mind is more active and alert and constantly scanning for danger.
-24 hours a day, you are like a walking, hyped up radar….scanning your body and your environment over and over again so you don’t “miss anything” that could potentially be a threat to you.
+24 hours a day, you are a walking, hyped up radar, subconsciously scanning your body and your environment over and over again so you don’t “miss anything” that could potentially be a threat to you.

 This is why insomnia is a huge problem for people with anxiety disorders.

-So we are tired from lack of sleep, and we are emotionally and mentally exhausted from the constant scanning and worrying and checking and everything that goes along with having an anxiety disorder.
-And we basically become like walking 3 year olds who REALLY need a nap.
+And when we are tired from lack of sleep, and emotionally and mentally exhausted from the constant scanning, worrying, checking, and everything else that goes along with having an anxiety disorder, we basically become like walking 3 year olds who REALLY need a nap.
 We start to over react to everything.

 Everything seems 10 times worse when you are tired.